 With the start of the 2017-18 Academic year, the new Performing Arts Department was formed.
 The department is an expansion of the excellent music education and artistic programs that have been a part of Challenge Charter Schools since 2010.
 Founder and CEO, Dr. Les Mullings had a vision to offer additional opportunities for scholars beyond music through dance, theater and stage craft.
-During the summer, he appointed Ms. Nadine Sutherland as the Performing Arts Director.
 In September 2017, auditions were held for 7th and 8th Graders to determine interests and talent.
 Early in 2018, weekly meetings began for 6th Grade scholars.
 The Performing Arts Scholars did special performances throughout the year for events such as Black History Assembly and the first 8th Grade Graduation.
-Some of our scholars continued their dance training through the summer at the Alvin Ailey Summer Dance Camp (see news coverage at this link.)
+Some of our scholars continued their dance training through the summer at the Alvin Ailey Summer Dance Camp.

-The program is conducted as an after school offering two times a week.
-Plans to provide classes as part of the regular curriculum are in development.
-She has been conducting mock auditions to prepare 8th Grade scholars who are pursuing placement in Performing Arts High Schools.
-Sutherland has also begun to work on strategic partnerships with arts organizations such as the Alvin Ailey Arts in Education program and Dwana Smallwood Performing Arts Center to provide scholars audition opportunities and professional training.
+The program is conducted as an after school offering.
+In addition, mock auditions help to prepare 8th Grade scholars who are pursuing placement in Performing Arts High Schools.
+In the past year, we have developed strategic partnerships with arts organizations such as the Alvin Ailey Arts in Education program and Dwana Smallwood Performing Arts Center to provide scholars audition opportunities and professional training.

 The mission of Challenge Charter Schools Performing Arts Department is to prepare scholars, who have strong personal interest in the performing arts.
 In an ever-changing and competitive world, our aim is to equip scholars with the tools to pursue higher education and to make wise choices with regards to their future professions.
 We will help scholars discover and develop their unique skills and talents through an intense, integrated arts and academic program while maintaining the high standards we already require.
 Our approach will place an emphasis on critical thinking and a whole-person developmental strategy to learning.